 Separating your Asana instance into different teams is a handy way to separate your company into different groups and sections.
 However, you can always have too much of a good thing.
 If a team is no longer in use or is deemed surplus to requirements, getting rid of them will help declutter your Asana instance.
 This is very straightforward and simple to do.

-First of all, decide which Team you want to remove and check that there is nothing useful or outstanding within the Team's projects.
+First of all, to delete asana teams, you must decide which Team you want to remove.
+Then check that there is nothing useful or outstanding within the Team's projects.
 If there are individual projects or tasks that you want to keep within Asana, simply multi-home the task or move the project to a different team.